Holy Texts & Scripture

 Heathenry: Magic is an integral part of Heathenry.
 While not all Heathens practice magic, Norse Paganism has its own kinds of magical practices.

 Christianity: Magic is seen as taboo in some sects of Christianity.

 Heathenry: These are seen as a choice of an individual.
 Morals, laws, and ethics are seen as properties of human social relations, rather than something divinely-mandated.
 While Heathens may have cultural values, they are not required to adopt a certain set of morals to be considered Heathen.

 Christianity: Right and wrong are considered divinely-mandated and objective to the Universe itself, and following the righteous path is necessary for being Christian.

 Heathenry: The Heathen concept of fate can be described as “the most likely outcome given our current trajectory.”
 Fate is never set in stone, can shift with new circumstances, and is something you have control over.
 This is discussed more in Wyrd & Orlog.

 Christianity: A very large attitude of “God has a plan for you” permeates Christian thinking.
 There is also the belief that God knows your own best interests better than you do.

 Heathenry: Belief in the gods or belief in certain principles does not grant a Heathen more favor in the eyes of the Norse Deities.
 Additionally, Heathens can doubt, question, and challenge the existence and authority of the Gods if they wish.
 Miracles and wishes are not granted based on a system of belief.
 Likewise, bad things don’t happen to Heathens because they didn’t believe in the Gods hard enough.

 Christianity: Having an unconditional belief in God is an integral part of Christian belief.

 Christianity: Sin is defined as doing anything that separates someone from God’s light.
-What this is depends on the denomination.
+What this is depends on the denomination and dogmas involved.